EliAndrewC/l7r/setting/l7r.md

 - A vow of atonement is sworn by someone who has committed some offense for which they seek redemption.
 This can either be a limited vow (obligating one to a particular outcome) or a permanent vow (signing one up for a lifetime of obligation).
 This is usually sworn to either a fortune one has offended or a fortune whose affairs are most relevant to the offense someone has made against another person.

-- The vow of deathseeking is sworn by Lion clan samurai to Emma-O (the fortune of death) as an alternative to the vow of atonement.
+- The vow of deathseeking is sworn by Lion Clan samurai to Emma-O (the fortune of death) as an alternative to the vow of atonement.
 Someone so disgraced that their only other option would be execution or seppuku might swear this vow, intending to throw themselves into dangerous situations benefiting their daimyo as a way to atone.
 In wartime deathseekers usually congregate into Deathseeker platoons (or sometimes even larger units), where they go into extremely dangerous battles.
 Samurai who swear this vow are said to usually find death within a year.

 - The vow of judgment is most commonly sworn to Yozo (the fortune of legal vengeance), but often sworn to some other fortune whose affairs are relevant to the vower's area of responsibility.
 In some ways this is an even more extreme vow than the one sworn by deathseekers, because it requires one to do everything possible to bring about the outcome they consider to be just, regardless of any other factors.
 For example, someone who has sworn this vow to Yozo might find themselves obligated to carry out an execution even if overruled and the sentence commuted by a higher authority.
 Or if a magistrate believed someone to be innocent, they would be obligated to take up arms against their own family if necessary to secure a prisoner's release and escape.